kenneth2-3/Restaurant_booking/TESTING.md

 - [Full Python Validation Report]()

-- No errors were found when the code was passed through Valentin Bryukhanov's [online validation tool](http://pep8online.com/).
-According to the reports, the code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
-This checking was done manually by copying python code and pasting it into the validator.
+- No errors were found when the code was passed through code institutes python linter [online validation tool](https://pep8ci.herokuapp.com/).This checking was done manually by copying python code and pasting it into the validator.

 ---